ErpNetDocs/info/features/logistics/inventory-control.md

 The basic actions associated with the inventory of your store may be relatively simple, but these occupy **a significant part of your employees' workday**.

-Retail stores and other simplified storage spaces go through three basic processes with their stock:
+Retail stores and other simplified storage spaces go through several basic processes with their stock:

 * **Receiving goods** from suppliers or from other stores
 * **Issuing goods** that are sold to customers or moved to other stores